 - The Hold Pickup text goes out to the patron immediately, as the item is placed on the holdshelf.

 - A text is sent for each hold that arrives, and not just one for the whole day.

 - Overdue texts are sent when the email and telephone notices are sent.

-- Courtesy text messages are sent at the sche
+- Courtesy text messages are sent at the scheduled time for courtesy notices.

-- Patrons will still be notified by email or telephone, depending on their settings
+- Patrons will still be notified by email or telephone, depending on their setting.

 - There is a little delay between putting something on the holdshelf and the text being sent.
 The patron may see it in their record before the text is received.
 Tests so far seem to be only by 15 minutes or less.